-When it comes to the South Coast Air Quality Management District (AQMD) permitting process, the most common question we get asked is whether a certain piece of equipment requires a permit.
+When it comes to the South Coast Air Quality Management District (SCAQMD) permitting process, the most common question we get asked is whether a certain piece of equipment requires a permit.

 The answer isn’t always a simple yes or no.

-For most, air permitting in our region consists of two rules: AQMD Rule 201, which tells you what types of equipment need to be permitted, and Rule 219, which states which types are exempt from the permitting process.
+When determining whether a piece of equipment needs a permit, you need to refer to what we like to call the “trio of permit-applicability rules.”
+Most equipment will fall under one of the first two rules: Rule 201, which tells you what types of equipment need to be permitted, or Rule 219, which states which types are exempt from the permitting process.

 Although equipment subject to this rule does not need a “regular” permit (which requires far more paperwork and expense), it is not entirely exempt either.

 Rule 222 was adopted in 1998, in response to the Air Pollution Control Permit Streamlining Act of 1992, which requires “[air] districts to review their permit programs and to institute new, efficient procedures which will assist businesses in complying with regional, state, and federal air quality laws in an expedited fashion, without reducing protection of public health and the environment.”